J0HNN7G/apriltag-cube/README.md

 1. **Camera Frame:** Rotate 180° around the X-axis
 2. **Tag Orientation:** Rotate 180° around the X-axis

-The CSV file provides rotations for each face ID, transforming face coordinate frames to the cube orientation frame:

-Face ID to Cube Coordinate Frame Basis Vector Mapping:
+The CSV file provides rotations for each face ID, transforming face coordinate frames to the same orientation as the cube coordinate frame.
+The Face ID to Cube Coordinate Frame Basis Vector Mapping:
 - 0: +X axis
 - 1: -X axis
 - 2: +Y axis